getify/You-Dont-Know-JS/async & performance/ch1.md

 While the entire contents of `later()` would be regarded as a single event loop queue entry, when thinking about a thread this code would run on, there's actually perhaps a dozen different low level operations.
 For example, `answer = answer * 2` requires first loading the current value of `answer`, then putting `2` somewhere, then performing the multiplication, then taking the result and storing it back into `answer`.

-In a single-threaded environment, it really doesn't matter how low level the items in the thread queue are, because nothing can interrupt the thread.
-But if you have a parallel system, where two different threads are operating in the same program, you could very easily see problems.
+In a single-threaded environment, it really doesn't matter that the items in the thread queue are low-level operations, because nothing can interrupt the thread.
+But if you have a parallel system, where two different threads are operating in the same program, you could very likely have unpredictable behavior.

 Consider: